Hello!

 Rambler Pride!

-Congratulations to the Fraser High School Varsity, Concert, and Symphony bands which participated in the Michigan School Band & Orchestra Association District 16 Band Festival this past week at Anchor Bay High School and Dakota High School.
+Congratulations to the Fraser High School Varsity, Concert, and Symphony bands which participated in the Michigan School Band & Orchestra Association District 16 Band Festival this past week at Roseville Middle School and Dakota High School.

 The bands are adjudicated in performance by three judges, competing in 5 musical categories of Tone, Intonation, Rhythm, Technique, and Interpretation, for a total of 15 grades.
 Grades of A through E are assigned to each of the five categories, and using a 4 point-calculation method, overall ratings are assigned by each judge from First Division (Superior) to Fifth Division.

-On Wednesday, March 15, the 40-member Symphony Band competed in Class A and received straight First Division ratings in Performance, and a Second Division rating in Sight Reading, earning an overall “Superior” First Division rating.
+Also on Friday, March 13, the 84-member Concert Band competed in Class C and received straight First Division ratings in Performance, and a First Division rating in Sight Reading, for an overall “Superior” First Division rating.

-A special thank you to Mrs. April Fiedler, FHS band assistant, for her assistance with each of the bands throughout the school year and the festival weekend.
-Also, thanks to each of the elementary general music teachers, and Ms. Peyton DeSchutter, elementary band director, Mrs. Shana Fleming, elementary band assistant, Mr. Sheldon Santamaria, RMS band director, Mr. Mike Perkins, RMS Choir director, Mrs. Karen Hagerty, FHS Piano Studies, and Mr. Nic Charland, FHS choir director, for their support, preparation, motivation, and assistance with the students in the Fraser Music program.
+A special thank you to Mrs. April Fiedler, FHS band assistant, and Mr. Sheldon Santamaria, RMS band director, for their assistance with each of the bands throughout the school year and the festival weekend.
+Their assistance is “INSTRUMENTAL” (😊) in the success of each ensemble.
+Also, thanks to each of the elementary music teachers, and Ms. Peyton Krantz, elementary band director, Mrs. Shana Fleming, elementary band assistant, Mr. Daniel Reeves, RMS choir director, Mr. Michael Perkins, FHS Piano Studies, and Mr. Nic Charland, FHS choir director, for their support, preparation, motivation, and assistance with the students in the Fraser Music program.

 Thanks to all of the FHS staff for your continued support of our students.